Q & Q

-Q & Q was a Dutch television series, broadcast by the Katholieke Radio Omroep (KRO) in 1974.
+Q & Q is a Dutch television series, broadcast by the Katholieke Radio Omroep (KRO) in 1974.
 With an average audience of three million viewers, the show is one of the highest-viewed programs in the history of Dutch television.

 The first series of thirteen episodes came to be called A failed photograph.
 A second series, Kunst- en vliegwerk, also thirteen episodes, was made for the 1976 season; that series was later shortened and released in theaters as a movie.